maziac/DeZog/README.md

 ## License

-z80-debug is licensed under the [MIT license](https://github.com/maziac/z80-debug/blob/master/LICENSE.txt).
+dezog is licensed under the [MIT license](https://github.com/maziac/dezog/blob/master/LICENSE.txt).

-The source code is available on [github](https://github.com/maziac/z80-debug).
+The source code is available on [github](https://github.com/maziac/dezog).

 # Extras

 Here is also a great tutorial from Cesar Wagener Moriana (not to confuse with Cesar Hernandez bano, the autor of ZEsarUX).
 He documented how he put all things together.
-If you are new to the Z80-Debug-Adapter this is probably what you want to read to get an integrated development environment for the ZX Spectrum (Next).
+If you are new to DeZog this is probably what you want to read to get an integrated development environment for the ZX Spectrum (Next).
 It deals with setting up
 - sjasmplus
 - ZEsarUX and the
-- z80-debug vscode extension
+- DeZog vscode extension

 and is available in English, Spain and German [here](documentation/extras/Tutorial_ZEsarUX_sjasmplus_z80-debug/).